How much does Grief Coach cost?

 Yes, you can text STOP and START if you'd like to stop receiving messages, or if you'd like to pause your subscription and then get started again later.

 Who created Grief Coach?

 Grief Coach was conceived and created by a small team of people who are passionate about end of life and grief support, and who also have decades of experience building mobile and online communities.

 How does a Grief Coach gift subscription work?

 With Grief Coach subscription gifts, you will be purchasing a Grief Coach subscription for your loved one that lasts one year.
 The subscription starts when your loved one completes their welcome questionnaire.

-They will receive personalized text messages at least twice a week, as well as on key dates.
+They will receive personalized text messages each week, as well as on key dates.
 The messages will be selected for them, based on their relationship to the deceased, cause of death, and more.
-They can also add up to 4 family members or loved ones to the subscription, so they can receive personalized messages on how best to support the recipient through their grief journey.
+They can also add friends and family members to the subscription, so they can receive personalized messages on how best to support the recipient through their grief journey.

 Your recipient may choose to renew their subscription out of pocket without interruption at the end of the year.

 How long does a Grief Coach subscription last?

 Grief Coach subscriptions last for twelve months.
 Renewals are available for just $79.00 for subscribers who reach the end of their subscriptions and wish to continue receiving texts for another year.
 Your second year of texts will contain new content, tips & resources to support you over time.